Definition

 Key Insight

 Extraction percentage is independent of strength.
 A light-bodied cup can have high extraction, and a strong cup can have low extraction.
-These are separate dimensions.
+These are separate dimensions.2

 Mechanism

 Extraction occurs in stages.
-Different compounds dissolve at different rates:
+Different compounds dissolve at different rates based on their solubility and molecular weight:3

 - •Early extraction (0-10%): Acids and light aromatics dissolve quickly.
-These compounds contribute brightness and fruity notes.
+These compounds contribute brightness and fruity notes.4

 - •Mid extraction (10-20%): Sugars and balanced aromatics.
 This range typically produces sweetness and complexity.

 - •Late extraction (20%+): Bitter compounds and heavier phenols.
-These add body but can overwhelm at high concentrations.
+These add body but can overwhelm at high concentrations.5

 The goal in pour-over is typically to extract primarily from the first two stages while minimizing contribution from the third.